 The assumptions behind the numbers and the break-up are worth examining.
 A recent report by a High-level Task Force of the Government of India provides useful parameters to determine affordability in housing, based on the income of a household and the cost and size of a tenement.
 An affordable house for economically weaker section (EWS) and low-income group (LIG) households is a unit that is between 28-37 sq. m., with its cost not exceeding four times the gross household annual income, or its monthly instalment or rent not exceeding 30 per cent of gross household monthly income.
 Similarly, a middle-income group (MIG) household would find a unit smaller than 110 sq. m. affordable, if its cost was less than five times the annual household income or its rent or instalment would not exceed 40 per cent of monthly income (Parekh et al. 2008).
-Another report by a Technical Committee that was commissioned to estimate housing shortage pointed out that out of a total shortage of 18.78 million units in India, 95 per cent or 17.96 million pertains to EWS and LIG households (Kundu 2012).
-The Draft Maharashtra Housing Policy, on the other hand, disregards the parameters for affordability as well as the method for arriving at housing shortage.
-Affordable houses are assumed to be smaller houses and, as is evident from Table 13, the Housing Policy apportions only 56 per cent of housing for EWS and LIG households.
-If the Technical Committee's method is adopted for estimating housing shortage, Mumbai has almost no housing shortage (Indorewala 2016).60 However, most of the city's housing is inadequate,61 but the Maharashtra Housing Policy-single-minded as it is on facilitating redevelopment and renewal-has almost no provisions for the improvement and upgradation of existing housing stock.
+Another report by a Technical Committee that was commissioned to estimate housing shortage pointed out that out of a total shortage of 18.78 million units in India,59 95 per

+Source: Draft Maharashtra Housing Policy, 2015.

-Based on a copy of the invitation letter sent to various individuals.
+58 Based on a copy of the invitation letter sent to various individuals.
 The invite was sent out to 12 members, of which 6 were representatives of various government agencies/organisations, 4 were members of the real estate and engineers lobby, 1 was a practising architect, and only 1 individual was a member of an academic institution.

-The Kundu Committee Report computed housing shortage of 18.78 million as a sum of all non-serviceable kutcha houses (5 per cent), obsolescent houses (12 per cent), congested houses (80 per cent), and homeless households (3 per cent).
+59 The Kundu Committee Report computed housing shortage of 18.78 million as a sum of all non-serviceable kutcha houses (5 per cent), obsolescent houses (12 per cent), congested houses (80 per cent), and homeless households (3 per cent).